davidnuna/Battleship/README.md

 # Battleship AI

 Battleship game vs an AI, made with python, using the tkinter framework for the GUI version.
 The AI uses a probability map ( checks the most likely spot after each move, based on the current table evolution ) for the hunting mode and a simple stack algorithm that utilizes a stack for the targeting mode.
-The computer player places his ships randomly each turn.
+The computer player places his ships randomly each time.

 A web version created with Flask is available here: https://github.com/neutralove/Flask-Battleship.